This post may contain affiliate links, which come at no extra cost to you.

 Before actually breastfeeding, you might have concerns or straight up FEARS.

-I remember telling a friend that I was going to do it because “breast is best” but that I thought it was weird and that I was just going to pump and feed the baby a bottle.
+I remember telling a friend that I was going to do it because “breast is best” but that I thought it was weird and that I was just going to pump, get some breastfeeding bottles, and maybe never actually nurse.

 Let me pause while you compose yourself or pick your self up off the floor.